-The Collins' Series 12 speech equipment meet an urgent demand for fine high-fidelity studi amplifying and control equipment, possessin the additional feature of complete a. c. operation easy installation and utmost flexibility.
-The standard arrangements comprise the apparatus necessary to control various microphones, phonograp pickups, telephone lines, etc. and to amplifutheir outputs sufficiently to feed a program line.
+The Collins' Series 12 speech equipment meet an urgent demand for fine high-fidelity studiamplifying and control equipment, possessing the additional feature of complete a. c. operation easy installation and utmost flexibility.
+The stand ard arrangements comprise the apparatus neces sary to control various microphones, phonograph pickups, telephone lines, etc. and to amplify their outputs sufficiently to feed a program line or the modulators of a radio transmitter.